 The ‘buttons’ on this slide open all the other PowerPoint programs/slides (including the ones shown below), which can open others, then others, providing an amazing interconnected teaching resource.
 When you come to observe my class, you will see them in action.
 The teaching is totally directed by the most sophisticated, intricate, intensely programmed PowerPoint slides in the world, dedicated to one aim: preparing you better for the IELTS test.

 On this page you can see examples of the main ‘PowerPoint Index Slides’, and others.
 These, and the PowerPoint programs/slides they connect to are the result of over 12 years of constant work: creating, updating, adding, improving, and refining.
-There is no whiteboard in my studio.
-No time is wasted.
-Just a click on a button opens a specifically created teaching package, gently guiding you on the path towards IELTS success.
+I do use a whiteboard sometimes (at the side of my classroom), but only for sudden, unplanned, additional pieces of teaching and instruction.
+Generally though, it all follows the plan.
+No time is wasted, and just a click on a button opens a specifically created teaching package, gently guiding you on the path towards IELTS success.
 To repeat, no one in the world has developed a resource as sophisticated as this.

 Look at the following pictures, and remember that every button on every slide index slide opens another slide (with more buttons), ultimately leading to a teaching program, covering absolutely everything!
 Click on the photos for a closer look.